Smiling white man in his sixties with a beard and glasses

 Elected Board Member

-Hamady Gaye (50 years old) is of Senegalese nationality, where he is the Curator of Libraries.
+Hamady Gaye is of Senegalese nationality, where he is the Curator of Libraries.
 He is the Secretary General of the Senegal Blue Shield National Committee, and the Head of the Conservation and Preservation of Collections Department at Cheikh Anta Diop University in Dakar (UCAD).
-He was elected to the International Board of the Blue Shield in August 2020.
+He was elected to the International Board of the Blue Shield in August 2020 and was re-elected for a second term in 2023.

 He is the author of several communications and scientific publications on the theme of heritage and its safeguarding: